What is an Osteopath?

 How osteopaths do their work

-I will discuss what kind of treatment would be best and will help you regain an improved state of health.
+Then we can discuss what kind of treatment would be best and will help you regain an improved state of health.

 If you need referral to another kind of healthcare provider, I will arrange this and work with them to get you better faster.
 I work cooperatively with many different healthcare providers, including GPs, consultants, physiotherapists, podiatrists and chiropodists.